 - Preheat the skillet over medium-high heat.
 Turn on the exhaust vent.

 - Sprinkle blackening seasoning over each slice of meatloaf and press into the meat with fingers to help it stick.

 - When the skillet starts to smoke, lay a slice of meatloaf into the skillet and allow it to blacken.
 Since meatloaf is already cooked, this won’t take long.
 Then, flip the pieces to blacken on the other side.
 Serve immediately.

 - Drain juice from tomatoes into a 1 or 2-quart Pyrex measuring cup or dish and set aside tomato solids still in the can.

 - Whisk flour into tomato juice until smooth.
 Add remaining ingredients and whisk well.
 Add tomato solids and stir.

 - Microwave on HIGH for 5 minutes until thickened, stopping to stir 2-3 times.
 Stir in butter until melted.

 - At this point, your gravy will be lumpy with diced tomatoes.
-If you prefer a smoother gravy, use an immersion blender until sauce is the consistency you like.
-Or you could start out with crushed or pureed tomatoes instead of diced for a smoother sauce from the beginning.
+If you prefer a smoother gravy, use an immersion blender until the sauce is the consistency you like.
+Or you could start with crushed or pureed tomatoes instead of diced ones for a smoother sauce from the beginning.